LukeKuenneke/gitlab-ee/doc/gitlab-geo/database_source.md

 #### Enable tracking database on the secondary server

 Geo secondary nodes use a tracking database to keep track of replication status and recover automatically from some replication issues.
+This is a separate PostgreSQL instance running for each secondary node.

 It is added in GitLab 9.1, and since GitLab 10.0 it is required.